FURK4NGG/Desktop_Deck/README.md

 ## 🎉 Run
-`You are ready to use desktop_deck in your windows system`
+`You are ready to use desktop_deck in your system`

 ## 🔒 License